 Preparation of the Institutional Self-Evaluation Report (ISER) is ongoing.
-Writing teams participated in a second ISER training conducted by the college liaison from ACCJC, Catherine Webb, on November 4, 2021.
-The complied draft goes to committees for review of accuracy and completeness during January 2021.
-A more final draft will be prepared and made available for third party comment, then final review by the college and the Board of Regents.
+The compiled draft goes to committees for review of accuracy and completeness during March 2022.
+A more final draft will be prepared and made available then final review by the college and the Board of Regents through May.
+The report will be posted on our website and announcements will go out for third party comment.
 The report is due to the external peer review team by August 1, 2022.
-The peer review team will conduct an in-person visit in March 2023.
+The peer review team will send a preliminary report to the college in October.
+The college then has until the visit to respond to questions and provided additional information as needed.
+The peer review team will conduct an in-person visit the week of March 13, 2023.
+Chair of the Peer Review Team is Dr. Rosevonne Pato, President American Samoa Community College and vice chair is Dr. Ardis Eschenberg, Chancellor of Windward Community College.

-C. Ensure development of the next Strategic Plan 2018 - 2023 and Strategic Plan 2024-2028.
+C. Ensure assessment of the Strategic Plan 2018 - 2023 and development of the next Strategic Plan 2024-2028.